TomerFi/auto-me-bot/README.md

 # .github/auto-me-bot.yml
 ---
 pr:
+  autoApprove: # you can tell about users or bots you trust, and I'll automatically approve their PRs.
   conventionalCommits: # this means I'll enforce conventional commit messages in PRs.
   conventionalTitle: # this means I'll enforce conventional title for PRs.
   lifecycleLabels: # this means you I'll label PRs based on the their lifecycle.